getlantern/lantern-roadmap/roadmap.md

 **[Improve invitation experience](items/invitation.md)** - Do some tracking and UX improvement on users inviting others.
 How do we get people to invite more?
 And to accept invitations?
 Look in to personalized messages, etc.

-**[Interoperable Transports](items/transports.md)** - Tor has a pluggable transports API, but the core transports can work just as well with Lantern.
-We need to incorporate more and build a joint community around transports.

 **[Extended Gui for Admin Stats](items/admin-gui.md)** - Extend the prototype of a stats GUI to a dashboard view to get a real time and cumulative view of Lantern network growth.

 **[Enable user set up of Fallbacks](items/user-fallbacks.md)** - Many users have access to machines that can be on